Milwaukee County Sheriff David Clarke says he withdrew from Homeland Security post

 News At Other State Sites:

-- Egg Harbor To Host Public Discussions On Library Project1 hour ago

-- Hearing in North Dakota death penalty case could last 7 days2 hours ago
+- Clowns, princesses and more at Cranberry Blossom Festival parade8 hours ago

-- Milwaukee County Sheriff David Clarke says he withdrew from Homeland Security post3 hours ago
+- Milwaukee County Sheriff David Clarke says he withdrew from Homeland Security post9 hours ago

-- Miss Madison Capital City McKenna Collins crowned Miss Wisconsin 20173 hours ago
+- Parisi still not ready to endorse latest jail proposal10 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.